ambrosia13/ForgetMeNot-Shaders/README.md

 # Forget-Me-Not Shaders

 Immersive semi-realistic pipeline shader for Canvas.
-Early in development, visual style is not finalized and things will change a lot.
+Early in development.

+**Shaders are bundled in a resource pack, please don't extract!
+This won't work for Optifine, Iris, or Sodium!
+You need Canvas!
+See `how to use` section for instructions.**

+**For now, only works with Nvidia and AMD Mesa graphics.**

 Icon by [jahan](https://www.instagram.com/jahan.artt/), go check out their other amazing works!

 ## how to use
 1. Be sure you're on 1.18.2 or above.
 I can only offer support for the MC versions that Canvas actively supports.
 2. Install [Fabric](https://fabricmc.net/) and get some cool mods that you like
-3. Get Canvas Renderer mod through either [GitHub](https://github.com/vram-guild/canvas/releases) (unstable builds) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/canvas-renderer) (stable builds). **Keep in mind that Canvas does not work with Sodium, Iris, OptiFine, or OptiFabric.**.
+3. Get Canvas Renderer mod through either [GitHub](https://github.com/vram-guild/canvas/releases) (unstable builds) or [Modrinth](https://modrinth.com/mod/canvas) (stable builds). **Keep in mind that Canvas does not work with Sodium, Iris, OptiFine, or OptiFabric.**
 4. Download Forget-me-not, either via the [releases tab](https://github.com/Poisoned-Honey/ForgetMeNot-Shaders/releases) or the green `Code` button on this GitHub page.
 5. Launch your game, put Forget-me-not into your resource packs folder and activate the resource pack.
 6. Activate Forget-me-not in `Options / Video Settings / Canvas / Pipeline Options / Pipelines`